awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 That means an Amazon Cognito Identity needs permission from the IAM role policy attached to the pool and the AWS IoT Core policy attached to the Amazon Cognito Identity through the AWS IoT Core `AttachPolicy` API\.

+Authenticated and unauthenticated users are different identity types\.
+If you don't attach an AWS IoT policy to the Amazon Cognito Identity, an authenticated user fails authorization in AWS IoT and doesn't have access to AWS IoT resources and actions\.

 **Note**
 For other AWS IoT Core operations or for unauthenticated identities, AWS IoT Core does not scope down the permissions attached to the Amazon Cognito identity pool role\.
 For both authenticated and unauthenticated identities, this is the most permissive policy that we recommend you attach to the Amazon Cognito pool role\.

 **HTTP**

-To allow unauthenticated Amazon Cognito identities to publish messages over HTTP on a topic specific to the Amazon Cognito Identity, attach the following policy to the Amazon Cognito Identity pool role:
+To allow unauthenticated Amazon Cognito identities to publish messages over HTTP on a topic specific to the Amazon Cognito Identity, attach the following IAM policy to the Amazon Cognito Identity pool role:

 ```
 {